‘Tired of the Holiday Expectations’ Asked:

 Outline for them how you plan to celebrate Christmas with them and how much you are looking forward to creating wonderful Christmas memories with them and your children in the years to come.

 Understand and expect that they will be disappointed and hurt.
 Give them their space and time to deal with it.
 It’s theirs to deal with, not yours.
+Any opposition or manipulation they may employ is theirs to deal with as well.
+Your job is to ignore it in a loving way and hold your boundary.
+They will adjust over time.

 You’ve got this!
 It just takes a little grit and grace.
 Have a wonderful Christmas!

-You’ll love this podcast episode from This Grit and Grace Life: How to Avoid Relationship Conflict Over the Holidays – 111!
+How to Avoid Relationship Conflict Over the Holidays – 111!